amannindra/Minesweeper-JS/README.md

 I came back to the minesweeper website to check how to make the grid for the chess app.
 I am currently making.
 Upon playing the minesweeper, I found out there is a huge bug, so I spent the last 20 min trying to fix the bug.
 It is fixed, and now should work.

+Date: July 22, 2025

+Time: 10:26

+I was searching through my old repositories and I found this file.
+I looked at the website, and I found out that the frontend didn't look good, so I used cursor to fix up the frontend.

 Sources:
 https://stackoverflow.com/questions/45208347/create-a-10x10-field-of-cells